tribshms/rtdocs/docs/man/Model_Design.rst

 Computational Mesh
 ------------------------

-    The tRIBS Model inherited the Triangulated Irregular Network (TIN) mesh architecture from the CHILD model framework (Tucker *et. al*, 1999) using various options in the ``tMesh`` class.
-In addition, new input capabilities take advantage of the TIN creation capabilities in external multireslution mesh generators to represent real world watersheds as "hydrologically" significant TINs.
-The existing options for creating the computational mesh include:
+    The tRIBS Model inherited the Triangulated Irregular Network (TIN) mesh architecture from the CHILD model (Tucker *et. al*, 1999) using various options in the ``tMesh`` class.
+In addition, new input capabilities take advantage of the TIN creation capabilities in external multiple reslution mesh generators to represent real world watersheds as "hydrologically" significant TINs.
+The most used options for creating the computational mesh are the following:

-      - Generating a synthetic rectangular mesh with random or hexagonal node arrangements.
-      - Read in an existing tRIBS Mesh files from a previous run.
+      - Generate a set of points from an Arc/Info TIN ungenerate files (``*.pnt``, ``*.lin``).
-      - Generate a mesh from a given set of (*x* , *y* , *z*, *b*) points.
+      - Generate a new mesh from a given set of coordinates (*x* , *y* , *z*, *b*) with a boundary flag (``*.points``).
-      - Generate a mesh from a Digital Elevation Model (DEM) Arc/Info ascii grid
-      - Generate a set of points from an Arc/Info TIN ungenerate file (``*.net``)
-      - Generate a set of points from an Arc/Info TIN ungenerate files (``*.pnt``, ``*.lin``)
+      - Generate a new mesh using the outputs of tRIBS Meshbuilder for large domains (``*.nodes``,``*.edges``,``*.tri``,``*.z``).
+      - Read in existing tRIBS Mesh files from a previous run (``*.nodes``,``*.edges``,``*.tri``,``*.z``).

     A TIN within these methods is a set of highly interconnected triangle objects with three edge and three node objects (as defined in ``MeshElements.cpp``).
 The TIN mesh allows for flow from TIN node to TIN node, along a triangle edge, using a finite difference approach.
 Hydrologic computations made at each TIN node (e.g. infiltration, evaporation, groundwater table elevation) are assumed valid over a region consisting of the Voronoi polygon associated with the node.
 In this way the Voronoi polygon is used as the control volume for mass conservation.
-The Voronoi polygon (or Thiessen polygon) is the dual diagram of the TIN mesh and can be computed by the intersection of perpendicular bisectors to each TIN edge.
-Since a unique relation exists between a TIN Mesh and its Voronoi Polygon Network (VPN), it is convenient to use both representations interchangeably.
+The Voronoi polygon is the dual diagram of the TIN mesh and can be computed by the intersection of perpendicular bisectors to each TIN edge.